A Visual Mining Approach to Improved Multiple-Instance Learning: Experiments and Results

-The number of bags actually used to update the initial model was between three and eight.
-These bags were selected through visual analysis of data sets and choosing alternative prototypes as automatically detected by using either SI or Med approaches.
+The actual number of bags used to update the initial model was between three and eight.
+These bags were selected through the visual analysis of the data and by choosing alternative prototypes that were automatically detected by using either SI or Med approaches.
 The results show that the proposed MILTree-SI and MILTree-Med methods are very competitive, especially MILTree-Med, achieving an overall average performance of 82.8\%.

+\begin{specialtable}[H] {Musk datasets and the average number of instances per bag(Inst/Bag) for each dataset. }

+\end{specialtable} \begin{specialtable}[H] {Image datasets and the average number of instances per bag(Inst/Bag) for each dataset. }